Data-Centric Land Cover Classification Challenge

 Results, Presentation, Awards, and Prizes

 The final results of this challenge will be presented during the Workshop.
-The authors of the top-ranked methods will be invited to present their approaches at the Workshop in Glasgow/UK, on 28 November 2024.
+The authors of the top-ranked methods will be invited to present their approaches at the Workshop in Sheffield/UK, on 27 November 2025.
 These authors will also be invited to co-author a journal paper which will summarize the outcome of this challenge and will be submitted with open access to IEEE JSTARS.

 Organizers